 We take a closer look at just what makes this expression so loved and suggest three great ways of enjoying a dram.

 Wherever we go, we take Old Pulteney 21 Year Old with us.
 It never fails to cause a bit of a stir.
-Named by Jim Murray as the 2012 World Whisky of the Year, a couple of years on it isn’t showing any signs of relaxing its grip on whisky enthusiasts’ imagination.
+Named World Whisky of the Year, a couple of years on it isn’t showing any signs of relaxing its grip on whisky enthusiasts’ imagination.

 To celebrate the global success of Old Pulteney 21 Year Old we’ve decided to take a closer look at just what makes this expression so loved and suggest three great ways of enjoying a dram.

 That’s right.
 Often the simple ways are the best and the 21 Year Old certainly proves that sometimes all you need to create a perfect sensory feast is a glass and a bottle.
 We’d recommend trying Old Pulteney 21 Year Old later in the night when the house is quiet.
 Pour a slightly bigger dram than you would be served in a bar but take your time and let the whisky open up in the glass.
 Highly viscous whiskies, like the 21 Year Old, often benefit from that little bit extra patience and attention.
 Remember to swirl it around a bit if it’s not already your second nature and, if you like, add a few drops of water about half way through your dram to give the whisky that kick of energy and help it release new aromas.
 Look for the big, oaky backbone with all its spicy and fruity nuance and observe how it changes and develops as the time goes by.
 That’s savouring at its best.